-The Crete Police Department’s first K9 team will be officially introduced very soon with handler, Officer Audrey Arbuckle, and Hunk, a one-year-old Belgian Malinois.
+The Crete Police Department’s first K9 team is handler Officer Audrey Arbuckle, and Hunk, a Belgian Malinois.

-Arbuckle is a senior patrol officer on the Crete Police Department with a degree in Criminal Justice from Midland University.
+Officer Arbuckle joined Crete PD in 2013 and is currently a senior patrol officer with a degree in Criminal Justice from Midland University.
 She also serves as a Field Training Officer and is a recipient of the department’s Life Saving Award.